-Funding Level: Stipend is 50% of postdoc minimum at the rate set annually by the Provost, including half of associated benefits.
-Stipend will increase with any applicable increases to the minimum during the funding period.
+Funding Level: The stipend is 50% of the postdoc minimum (at the rate set annually by the Provost), including half of the associated benefits.
+The stipend will increase with any applicable increases to the minimum during the funding period.

-Number Funded: 20 total slots over 2 years for this pilot
+Number Funded: 20 total slots (over 2 years) will be awarded for this pilot.

-Application Review Periods: Quarterly reviews on March 1, June 1, September 1, December 1
+Baker Fellowship Application Deadline (for Each Quarter): March 1, June 1, September 1, & December 1.